 Against Virginia Tech (Jan.
 27), Cain did not attempt a field goal and was charged with four turnovers.
 He had two points, five rebounds, one assist and one steal against the Friars (Feb.
 2).
 Cain played a pivotal role in UVa's win over NC State (Feb.
-5) in his fourth start of the season.
+5).
 He equaled his season high with seven points and pulled down a career-best nine rebounds in 34 minutes - another career high.
 Cain also had one assist, one blocked shot and one steal while committing one turnover.